Science at UM [S04-ep05]: The Decline of Insects

-This week on A l’UM la science, Laurence Gaume, researcher at the Amap laboratory Amaplaboratory, talks to us about the decline of insects.
-The report takes you aboard the spectrometry gondola of the physical measurements laboratory with Guillaume Cazals.
-Finally, we end with the44th edition of the autumn mushroom and plant fair.
-A program co-produced and broadcast on Divergence radio every Wednesday at 6pm.
+This week on "Science at UM," Laurence Gaume, a researcher at the Amap, talks to us about the decline of insects.
+The report takes you up to the spectrometry pod of the physical measurements laboratory with Guillaume Cazals.
+Finally, we wrap up with the44th edition of the Mushroom and Autumn Plants Fair.
+A program co-produced and broadcast on Radio Divergence every Wednesday at 6 p.m.

-Last week, the WWF published its latest Living Planet Report 2024.
-The findings are stark: 73% of wild vertebrate populations have disappeared in 50 years.
-This is a collapse.
-At this rate, leatherback turtles, forest elephants, and orangutans will not see the end of this century.
-Two or three years ago, on this same program, Vincent Devictor and I announced that bird populations had fallen by an average of 25% in 40 years.
-That is also a collapse.
+Last week, the WWF released its latest Living Planet Report 2024.
+The findings are stark: 73% of wild vertebrate populations have disappeared over the past 50 years.
+It’s a collapse.
+At this rate, leatherback turtles, forest elephants, and orangutans will not survive to see the end of this century.
+Two or three years ago, on this very program, Vincent Devictor and I reported that bird populations had fallen by an average of 25% over the past 40 years.
+That, too, is a collapse.

-Today we're going to talk about insects.
-Try this test: ask the people around you if they think insect populations are declining.
-One in two people will tell you about their car windshields being covered in insects in the past, which says a lot about our relationship with these little creatures.
-Rare are those who express regret for the grasshoppers that exploded in showers of sparks with every step in the tall grass, or the ladybugs whose spots we enjoyed counting, the woodlice that swarmed under every turned stone, or the lemon butterflies that, it was said, heralded the arrival of spring.
+Today we’re going to talk about insects.
+Try this: ask the people around you if they think insect populations are declining.
+One in two people will tell you about their car windshield, which used to be covered in insects—which says a lot about our relationship with these little creatures.
+Rare are those who speak of the regret for the grasshoppers that burst into showers of sparks with every step through the tall grass, or the ladybugs whose spots we used to enjoy counting, the woodlice that swarmed under every overturned stone, or the lemon butterflies, which, it was said, heralded the arrival of spring.

-In 2020, a study published in the highly prestigious journal Science undermined the windshield theory.
-The good news was that the collapse of insect populations was not as catastrophic as it seemed.
-Except that...
+In 2020, however, a study published in the highly prestigious journal *Science* cast doubt on the windshield theory.
+The good news was that the decline in insect populations wasn’t quite as catastrophic as that.
+Except that…

-Except that the InsectChange database used to conduct this study contains more than 500 errors that cast doubt on these optimistic results.
-Identifying these 500 errors was the painstaking work of Laurence Gaume, a researcher at the Amap laboratory, together with Marion Desquilbet.
-A study published in Peer Community Journal on October 8, 2024.
+Except that the InsectChange database on which this study was based contains more than 500 errors that call these optimistic results into question.
+Identifying these 500 errors was a painstaking task carried out by Laurence Gaume, a researcher at the Amap laboratory, in collaboration with Marion Desquilbet.
+The study was published in Peer Community Journal on October 8, 2024.

-In the second part of the program, the report moves to the physical measurement laboratory, where Guillaume Cazals takes us to the mass spectrometry gondola.
-He describes how spectrometers work, comparing them to scales that can weigh molecules very precisely in order to better characterize them.
+In the second half of the program, the segment takes place in the physics measurement laboratory, where Guillaume Cazals takes us to the mass spectrometry suite.
+He explains how the spectrometers work, comparing them to scales, and describes how they enable molecules to be weighed with great precision in order to better characterize them.

-Finally, our last-minute guest is Françoise Fons, who tells us about an event we love at UM: the44th edition of the Mushroom and Autumn Plants Fair, which will be held this weekend at the Faculty of Pharmacy.
+Finally, our last-minute guest is Françoise Fons, who’s here to tell us about an event we love at UM: the44th edition of the Fall Mushroom and Plant Fair, which will take place this weekend at the School of Pharmacy.

 Co-production: Divergence FM / University of Montpellier